 - Working knowledge of clinical, global, molecular, and environmental exposure epidemiology.

-The Medical Informatics curriculum also includes an optional 3-unit capstone that challenges students to refine their knowledge and skills while working on a real-world applied informatics project.
-Beyond showcasing technical knowledge, the capstone experience also provides training in critical skills needed for professional success, such as scientific writing, presentation skills, and the ability to translate findings to an audience who might not necessarily hold domain expertise.
+The Medical Informatics curriculum includes a 2-unit capstone that challenges students to refine their data science skills within medical informatics while working on a real-world applied data project.
+Beyond showcasing technical knowledge, the capstone experience also provides the training in critical skills needed for professional success, such as scientific writing, presentation skills, and the ability to translate data science findings to non-data science stakeholders.

 Core Coursework